-We use the term cognitive structure to indicate more than a collection of knowledge or even a particular theme or style associated with that knowledge.
-It includes components of knowledge and style but represents that knowledge and style in an ordered and structured way.
-By exploring the ordering and structuring of this knowledge managers beliefs or givens in relation to their situation can be better understood.
+We use the term cognitive structure to indicate more than a collection of knowledge (cognitive content) or even a particular theme or style associated with that knowledge.
+It includes components of knowledge and style but represents that output of that knowledge and style in an ordered and structured way.
+By exploring the ordering and structuring of this knowledge, managers belief's of causal and predictive relationships that apply to their situation can be better understood.
+Because of the importance of managerial agency in strategic leader research we go beyond the managers beliefs about the relationships and extend the challenge to also understand the mangers beliefs in relation to their discretion to influence these causal relationships, which we call perceived discretion.

-The means of assessing understanding or capturing cognitive structure are varied, and appropriate methods are decided in the context of the research question.
-Cognitive structure captures the beliefs of managers in relation to a specified domain and can be represented in the form of a cognitive map or matrix.
-The term belief system has been used to describe these maps, but given the complexity of a human belief system it seems far too grandiose a title for such a meagre representation.
+The means of assessing, understanding or capturing cognitive structure are varied, and appropriate methods are decided in the context of the research question.
+Cognitive structure captures the beliefs of managers in relation to a specified domain and can be easily represented in the form of a cognitive map or matrix.
+The term belief system has been used to describe these maps, but given the complexity of a human belief system it seems far too grandiose a title for such a meager representation.

-Cognitive content and cognitive style
+Proxies for Cognitive content, cognitive style, and cognitive structure

-The framework presents a modified representation of concepts that bear similarity to the perceptual filters that Hambrick and Mason (1984) originally labelled cognitive base and values.
-The framework presents experience as the antecedent (and suitable proxy) of knowledge and assumptions; and psychological predisposition as antecedent (and suitable proxy) to preferences in the way we make sense of our experiences.
-Perceived discretion is therefore a manager's understanding of the current situation as influenced by his/her knowledge and assumptions combined with the influence of preferences in the way he/she gathers and processes information.
+The framework proposes experience as the antecedent (and suitable proxy) of knowledge and assumptions.
+Given the ease with which demographic measures of experience can be obtained this will continue to provide a rich source of research opportunities.
+Psychological predisposition is proposed as antecedent (and suitable proxy) to preferences in the way we make sense of our experiences.
 Psychological predisposition is quite a broad concept and is intended to capture the manager's current cognitive and emotional state.
-It may encompass not only inherent psychological characteristics, but also broader aspects such as tolerance for ambiguity and future aspirations.
-It will be of significant interest to researchers to identify how these factors differentially explain managers perceived discretion, strategic choices and enacted discretion.
+It may encompass not only inherent psychological characteristics, but also broader aspects such as tolerance for ambiguity, future aspirations and motivation.
+It will be of significant interest to researchers to identify how these factors differentially explain manager's perceived discretion, strategic choices and enacted discretion.
+While early leadership research suffered from a lack of psychological measurement instruments, the past 20 years has seen the development of significant and robust instruments across the whole gambit of psychological predisposition and is now so sufficiently developed as a field that if more distant proxies are used it is incumbent on researchers to explain their decision in that light.